All The Best Attractions and Things to do in Belfast

 One of Europe’s largest film studios – has attracted production companies such as HBO, Universal and more to make shows like Game of Thrones, Your Highness and City of Ember.
 It was originally a Paint Hall for H&W Shipyard hence the building is so big.
 It now has purpose build sound stages, its own power substation, high-level walkways and rigging for film production and 2 large spaces of 21,000 square foot or combined 42,000 square ft.

 Is a Royal Navy decommissioned C Class light cruiser.
 It was decommissioned in 2011 and was the 2nd oldest serving ship in the Navy at the time.
 Having originally launched in 1914.
 She was a static headquarters and training ship for the Royal Navy Reserve in Belfast and then converted to a museum ship in 2017.
 Caroline is one of only 3 serving Royal Navy warships from the First World War.
 She came to Belfast in 1924 and has played a part in the Navy ever since.

 Titanic Dock and Pump House

-The last place where the Titanic was on the dry ground was at the Titanic Dock and Pump House.
+One of the top things to do in Belfast is stop by the last place where the Titanic was on the dry ground was at the Titanic Dock and Pump House.
 Here you can see the pumps where the docks were emptied in 1.5 hours, a great tourist attraction in Belfast that provided guide tour which tells you all about the history of Dock and Pumps House.

 Belfast is a great city that we highly recommended visiting as it offers so many things to do in Belfast from historical buildings to art and music venues to the home of the Titanic there is something for everyone!
 Make sure to let us know all your favourite things to do in Belfast!